department-of-veterans-affairs/va.gov-team/products/ia-and-navigation/2023-generative-logged-in-research/research-review.md

 This includes:

 - Documenting any initial findings that maybe show in one or two reports, but on which we'd like to gather more information.
+  - Where helpful, include context for specific tasks in case it's relevant to a finding (eg. if something was really specific around the homepage, put it in context).
+  - If applicable, include thoughts on how we can potentially explore findings further (eg. homepage research was just about the homepage.
+How can we expand on it?).
 - Determining where we still have outstanding questions that have not been covered in any previous research.

-### Also include...

-- Where necessary, include context for specific tasks in case it's relevant to a finding (eg. phrasing in a task).
-- If applicable, how we can potentially explore findings further (eg. homepage research was just about the homepage.
-How can we expand on it?).

 ## Questions to answer